Skip to main content

 Below is an example of a deal submitted by my partner, Microsoft, which was automatically created in my HubSpot account with the correct partner attribution (in this case, using the association label “Partner”).

-All actions are logged in HubSpot’s notes, including the full details of the form submission.
+All actions are logged in HubSpot’s activity timeline events and notes, including the full details of the form submission.

 Did this answer your question?